Certified Resume Writer, Career Coach, and Business Writer

 As a job searcher, you probably have so many questions about job searching.
 However, once you’ve landed an interview, your excitement takes your questions to a whole new level.
 What will you wear?
 Will you know how to answer all the questions?
 Have you practiced giving nice firm handshakes?

-But as you get ready for your interview, remember that one of the most important things you can do is show that you’re a strong communicator.
+But as you prepare for your interview, remember that one of the most important things you can do is show you’re a strong communicator.
 After all, no matter the type of job, employers want to hire individuals who can articulate their thoughts and opinions.

-Although there are several ways interviewers can assess a candidate’s abilities in this area, one of the most common is to ask direct questions about their communication style.
-So, the purpose of this article is to explain how you should answer one of the most popularly asked interview questions: what is your communication style?
+Although interviewers can assess a candidate’s abilities in this area in several ways, one of the most common is to ask direct questions about their communication style.
+So, this article aims to explain how you should answer one of the most popularly asked interview questions: what is your communication style?
 So if you Googled “how to answer what is your communication style interview question” and ended up here, then perfect!
 Read on to learn exactly what to do the next time you get asked this question during a job interview.

 Communication Skills are Crucial to Almost Every Job